olovm/cora-eclipse/readme.md

 this will take some time as it downloads quite a few things

 ##Create directories on host
-To get persistent storage in the container, create the following directories
+To get persistent storage in the container, create the following directories</br>
+` ./cora-eclipse/setupDirectoriesAndScriptsForEclipseForCora.sh`</br>
+or:</br>
 1. workspace (for your eclipse workspace)
 2. eclipse (for your eclipse installation)
 3. eclipseP2 (for files shared between multiple installations of eclipse)